 - 1. ID statement (optional) defines heading data, or titles, for configuration reports.
 Only one ID statement is allowed. - 2.
 RESOURCE statement (required) defines the logical partitions and logical channel subsystems.
 Only one RESOURCE statement is allowed. - 3.
 CHPID statements (optional) define channel paths.
 A VM I/O definition does not use a corresponding statement. - 4.
 CNTLUNIT statements (optional) define control units.
 Each control unit must be defined in a separate CNTLUNIT statement.
 A VM I/O definition does not use a corresponding statement. - 5.
 IODEVICE statements (optional) define I/O devices; a maximum of 256 I/O devices can be defined in an IODEVICE statement.
-The information in the IODEVICE statements corresponds to the information in the RDEVICE statements in the SYSTEM CONFIG file or the RDEVICE statements in the obsolete HCPRIO file. - 6.
+The information in the IODEVICE statements corresponds to the information in the RDEVICE statements in the SYSTEM CONFIG file. - 6.
 UUID statement (optional and not pictured) specifies which logical partitions require UUID values. - 7.
 FUNCTION statements (optional and not pictured) define functions.

-Figure 17.
-Correspondence between IOCP statements and SYSTEM CONFIG statements or HCPRIO statements
+Figure 13.
+Correspondence between IOCP statements and SYSTEM CONFIG statements